-Alpine snow sports remain very popular winter pastimes - it is estimated that there are currently more than 200 million skiers and 70 million snowboarders in the world today.
-In the winter season 2010/11, American resorts alone recorded a mammoth 60.1 million visits, just short of their record of 60.5m set in 2007/08.
-The average number of visits per year is 57.5 million. $5.8bn was spent at US resorts in 2010/11 (source NSAA).
+Alpine snow sports remain very popular winter pastimes - it is estimated that there are currently almost 300 million skiers and snowboarders in the world today.
+The average number of ski and snowboard visits per year in the USA is 57.5 million with record of 60.5m visits set in 2007/08.
+Just over $7bn is spent annually in the USA on snow sports.

 At least once a month the literature bases are checked for new publications and this website is updated as often as possible so that this information is passed on to the general public in a language most people can understand.
 Hopefully, by following the advice on this site, you will be able to enjoy many, many fantastic seasons on the snow without ever sustaining an injury.
 Or, if you've been unlucky enough to pick up an injury, I hope this website will help you to understand your injury and perhaps why it occurred, aid your rehabilitation and give you some useful advice that may help prevent an injury in the future.

 I am always looking to improve and update this site.
 This includes integrating the latest injury data from our study here in Scotland as well as studies from other parts of the world.
 You can keep up to date with the latest updates and additions by linking to our Facebook page or else visit the update page.
 Several new pages and updates have been added and I really do welcome any feedback on this site - positive or negative.
 Use the contact page to get in touch.

 Whenever possible, I also try to attend the major conferences pertaining to snow sports safety, including the biannual ISSS and SITEMSH symposia.
 I aim to update this site with all the latest information from the worldwide literature base as soon as possible.